-The Detaining Power shall grant all prisoners of war a monthly advance of pay, the amount of which shall be fixed by conversion, into the currency of the said Power, of the following amounts:
+The Detaining Power shall grant all prisoners of war a monthly advance of pay, the amount of which shall be fixed by conversion, into the currency of the said Power, of the following amounts -

-- Category I: Prisoners ranking below sergeants: eight Swiss francs. - Category II: Sergeants and other non-commissioned officers, or prisoners of equivalent rank: twelve Swiss francs. - Category III: Warrant officers and commissioned officers below the rank of major or prisoners of equivalent rank: fifty Swiss francs. - Category IV: Majors, lieutenant-colonels, colonels or prisoners of equivalent rank: sixty Swiss francs. - Category V: General officers or prisoners of war of equivalent rank: seventyfive Swiss francs.
+Category I - Prisoners ranking below sergeants: 8 Swiss francs.

+Category II - Sergeants and other non-commissioned officers, or prisoners of equivalent rank: 12 Swiss francs.

+Category III - Warrant officers and commissioned officers below the rank of major or prisoners of equivalent rank: 50 Swiss francs.

+Category IV - Majors, lieutenant-colonels, colonels or prisoners of equivalent rank: 60 Swiss francs.

+Category V - General officers or prisoners of war of equivalent rank: 75 Swiss francs.